Lakewood Employment Attorneys

 Lakewood, California

 Lakewood is a city situated in southeast Los Angeles, and is home to more than 80,000 residents.
 It covers approximately ten square miles.
 Lakewood’s incorporation was in 1954.
 Thus, Lakewood is a post-World War II planned community.
 WWII veterans could get home loans with no down payment and a 30-year mortgage at only 4 percent interest.
 On the first day of sales, March 24, 1950, an estimated 30,000 people lined up to walk through a row of seven model houses.
 By the end of April, more than 200,000 people had flocked to the Lakewood Park sales office and more than 1,000 families had purchased homes (30 per day on average).
 On one occasion, 107 homes were sold in just one hour.
 The building of Lakewood broke records.
 Empty fields became 17,500 houses in less than three years.
 As the unincorporated Lakewood grew to a community of more than 70,000 residents, so grew its municipal needs.
 Lakewood in 1953 had three choices: be annexed to nearby Long Beach, remain unincorporated and continue to receive county services, or incorporate as a city under a novel plan that continued county services under contract.
 In 1954, residents chose the latter option and voted to incorporate as a city.
-With offices in Burbank the Akopyan Law Firm A.P.C. is just minutes away from Lakewood.
+With offices in Los Angeles, Orange, Riverside, and San Bernardino, the Akopyan Law Firm A.P.C. is just minutes away from Lakewood.
 Our employment lawyers stand ready to provide world-class services and top-notch representation to the residents of Lakewood.

 Ways To Identify The Best Employment Lawyers in Lakewood